Gift Card Revenue: The Gift that Keeps on Giving

 Attract New Customers

 Gift cards are a great way for your loyal customers to introduce your brand to their friends and family.
-Word of mouth is an important marketing tool for any restaurant, and empowering your supporters to give the gift of a meal is a great way to grow your customer base.
+Word of mouth is an important marketing tool for any restaurant, especially with limited foot traffic this holiday season.
+Empowering your supporters to give the gift of a meal is a great way to grow your customer base.

 Increased Revenue Opportunities

 Generating gift card revenue is essentially risk-free for your restaurant.
 Unlike when you offer coupons or run promotions, you don’t risk shrinking any delicate margins by selling gift cards.
-When a gift card is redeemed, customers generally still pay full price for your food and drinks.
+When a gift card is redeemed, customers generally still pay full price for your food and drinks (and actually spend an average of $59 over the gift card value).

 Some customers won’t use the full amount of their gift card during one visit, leading to return visits and more opportunities to impress and upsell.
 Ideally, for every gift card that is redeemed you can expect to add a new, loyal customer to your base.